-Kingston Park: Postcode NE3 2RD
+Kingston Park estate: Postcode NE3 2RD

 Where is it?
 Bing map||Geograph grid ref NZ2168 || Ward profile NE3 2RD || StreetCheck

 Kingston Park has a mixture of housing including some low-rise flats, terraces, semi-detached and detached houses, all with planted open space and plenty of parking.
-The western bypass, renamed the A1, cuts the Gosforth and Fawdon parts of NE3 from Kingston Park, which lies to the west of the A1.
+The western bypass, opened in 1990 and renamed the A1, cuts the Gosforth and Fawdon parts of NE3 from Kingston Park, which lies to the west of the A1.
 Between the main area of housing and the A1 lies the airport industrial estate.
 It is connected to the airport and the city centre and beyond by the Metro light rail system.
 Parts of Kingston Park originally had names such as Ouseburn Park and Tudor Grange, but these seem to be falling out of general use.

-For more about retail change at the edge see: http://newcastleareas.wordpress.com/kingston-park/kingston-park-retail-change/
+For more about retail change at the edge see: https://newcastleareas.wordpress.com/kingston-park/kingston-park-retail-change/

 One Core Strategy